What will happen to your cherished art?

 After deciding what you’d like to happen, the next crucial step, says Collins, is to discuss these plans with your heirs.
 These waters are far more fraught than donors imagine.
 Sometimes a child will express a deep love of a particular object and want it as a remembrance, regardless of value.
 By contrast, another heir may find their parents’ love of Cubism mystifying and not want the responsibility or cost of caring for that rare Braque.

-Planning for art is often complicated by the fact that, in the end, art collections are not money—so they cannot be divided up perfectly equally, warns Collins.
+Planning for art is often complicated by the fact that, in the end, private art collections are not money—so they cannot be divided up perfectly equally, warns Collins.
 Even parents who attempt to give similar gifts to each child may be foiled when one artwork unexpectedly increases in value.

 Still, being crystal clear about your intentions—early and often—can help ease tensions down the line.
 “Talk to your children,” says Collins.
 “Explain that, while this is your art collection, you want to bring them into the process.
 And even if in the end it is not down-to-the-dollar equal, it is fair.
 And they’ve gotten a chance to express what they wanted.”